MusicPsychologyToolbox/MusicPsychologyToolbox/arduino/README.md

 ## mpt-avr

-An Atmel Studio 7 project which does not use Arduino libraries.
+An Atmel Studio 7 project, which does not use Arduino libraries.

 ## mpt-basic